Application for trail-o punching and timed control operation

 • Manual - The marshal can start an upload manually by clicking the upload button on a line on the Results screen.

-• Automatic - The upload is started after saving each competitor's result.
+• Automatic - The upload starts after each competitor's result is saved.

-• Batch - The upload occurs automatically after every few competitors; the application will ask you for permission to make an upload attempt.
-You can specify the number of competitors in this case.
+• Batch - The upload starts automatically after every few competitors (you can specify the number of competitors by yourself).
+When the specified number is reached, the application will ask for your permission to make an upload attempt.

-• In automatic and batch mode, you can specify a timeout to prevent an extremely long wait in case of network problems.
+• In automatic and batch mode, you can specify a timeout to prevent an excessively long wait in the event of network problems.

-• The Package Content option is usually defined by the organizer.
-It controls whether every transfer contains the entire result file, or just the records saved after the last successful transfer.
+• The organizer usually defines the Package Content option.
+It controls whether every transfer contains the entire result file or just the records saved after the last successful transfer.

 ANT Master Server

-• Before starting the server, you can choose whether devices configured by the server will send results back to your server, or to the same location that your device sends them to.
+• Before starting the server, you can adjust the configuration sent to the clients.
+Specifically, you can set whether they will send the results back to the mobile with AMS or to the same server as the device with AMS.

 • After starting, the server begins accepting result files and counting the number of received records.
-At a suitable moment, you can stop the server and if you have enabled automatic uploading to the final server, ANT will try to send all new results.
+At a suitable moment, you can stop the server, and if automatic uploading to the final server is enabled, ANT will try to send all new results.

 • ANT Master Server can also receive and collect data from ToePunch system units.